Well, as a certified white guy in the Philippines, let me tell you:

 If You're Dating or Married to a Filipina...

 Perhaps they don't feel the need to learn the language.
 Perhaps they just expect the culture to adapt to them?

-If you are involved with a Filipina, I beg you...please make at least some kind of effort to connect with her culture.
-For goodness sakes, this is your wife...possibly the mother of your children.
+If you are dating or married to a Filipina, please make an effort to connect with her culture.
+For goodness sake, this is your wife...possibly the mother of your children.

 At the very least, you will help to lift a barrier between you and her family.
 I'm sure you know by now, family is everything in the Philippines.
 Filipinos have opened their homes, hearts, and minds to us.
 The least we can do is treat them with the respect that everybody deserves.